SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Chinatown Tours

-If you don't want to venture out on your own, a great way to find these Chinese Temples in Chinatown SF is on a guided walking tour of the neighborhood.
+If you don't want to venture out on your own, a great way to find these Chinese temples in Chinatown SF is on a guided walking tour of the neighborhood.
 Most of these tours take you inside at least one temple.

 In addition, they will take you past other Chinatown hot spots and show you some hidden gems.
 They will also provide you with tips on the best places to grab dim sum or other meals in the district.